 Experiencing a traumatic brain injury (TBI) can have devastating and long-lasting consequences for the victim.
 Even so-called minor brain injuries, such as concussions, can result in memory issues and chronic headaches long after the injury itself has healed.
 Some brain injuries are so severe that they are incapacitating, leaving the victim permanently disabled and unable to care for themselves.
-If you or a loved one suffered a TBI and want to discuss your legal options with a brain injury lawyer in Hamilton, the attorneys at the Law Offices of Greg Prosmushkin, P.C. can help you get informed about your legal rights.
+If you or a loved one suffered a TBI and want to discuss your legal options with a brain injury lawyer, the attorneys at the Law Offices of Greg Prosmushkin, P.C. can help you get informed about your legal rights.

 Brain injuries vary in severity